 To be the Premier Social Service and Leadership Development Organization.

 As the largest Asian American social services agency in the United States, the Chinese-American Planning Council, Inc. (CPC) provides culturally sensitive programs for all ages.
 CPC currently serves over 8,000 people daily through 50+ contracted programs in 30+ locations in Manhattan, Brooklyn and Queens.

-CPC was founded as a grassroots, community-based organization in response to the end of the Chinese Exclusion years that coincided with the War on Poverty and the vast influx of Chinese immigrants after the Immigration Reform Act of 1965.
+CPC was founded in 1965 as a grassroots, community-based organization in response to the end of the Chinese Exclusion years that coincided with the Civil Rights Movement, the War on Poverty and the vast influx of Chinese immigrants after the Immigration and Naturalization Act of 1965.
 Initially, CPC founders volunteered and counseled families referred by local schools and then as the agency developed, provided case management services to help recent entrants adjust to their new homes.
 Original services centered around case management for new immigrants who were seeking support for a wide variety of challenges upon arrival in NYC, working in close partnership with public schools.

 In 1966, CPC launched its first school-age child care center (SACCC) in Manhattan, in close coordination with the Department of Education’s public school system, in order to best support immigrant families.
 CPC also provides day care through five Early Child Care centers throughout the city, a vital asset for working immigrant families.
 Soon after, CPC launched Project Reach which originally provided programs for at-risk gang youth in Chinatown.
 Today the program focuses on services for youth of all backgrounds especially LGBTQI teens.
 CPC over the years added Youth Employment and Internship Programs, a school-based Beacon community center, Project Gateway college options program, and other after-school and in-school programs for underserved youth and teens.